How to Jump Start a Car

 - Get back on the road!
 Now that you’ve gotten your vehicle started again, say thank you to the person driving the other car, and get on your way.
 Keep in mind, you should let your car idle or drive for at least 15 minutes before shutting it off, otherwise you may need to jump it again.
-Allowing it to run for a little bit will give your battery time to charge again so your car can start on its own.
+Allowing it to run for a while will give your battery time to charge so your car can start again on its own.

 Now that you know how to jump start your car, it’s time to get out there and plan your next trip, whether it’s across town or across the country.
 Before you go, don’t forget to get your battery checked and your car inspected by our expert technicians.
 At Christian Brothers Automotive, we’re invested in making your car care experience easier and more honest than ever before.
 Let’s discuss your car’s needs today, so you can drive with confidence.